Scenario planning is a strategic planning method that allows organizations to envision and prepare for multiple potential futures.

 Scenario planning is a structured process for imagining and planning for multiple hypothetical futures.
 It involves developing stories about how the future might unfold under different conditions.

-The goal is to consider a wide range of possibilities, both positive and negative, in order to be better prepared for uncertainty.
+The goal is to consider a wide range of possibilities, both positive and negative, to better prepare for uncertainty.

-Scenario planning encourages out-of-the-box thinking and gets participants to challenge their assumptions about the future.
+Scenario planning encourages unconventional thinking and challenges participants’ assumptions about the future.
 It pushes teams to consider extreme possibilities, not just the most likely outcomes.

 This leads to more robust strategies that will hold up under various future conditions.